The Impact Of Fermentation On Coffee

 • Temperature and time:

 Temperature and time are two crucial parameters that influence the rate of fermentation.
-A batch of wet pre-brewed coffee can take up to 72 hours to incubate, which implies that the time will always vary according to on the manufacturer’s preferences.
+A batch of wet pre-brewed coffee can take up to 72 hours to incubate, which implies that the time will always vary according to the manufacturer’s preferences.

 The faster the fermentation rate, the higher the temperature; keep this in mind if you don’t want an over-fermented batch of coffee.